gordonfreemanfree/e2eTesting/README.md

 1. Surface area 8: deploy zkApps and check verificationKeyHash - expecting success
 2. Surface area 1/2: Using proxy zkApp to call another zkApp that verifies a recursive proof - expecting success
 3. Surface area 7: try to update hashes with signature while "editstate" is proofOrSignature() - expecting success
+4. Surface area 7: set hashes back to true hashes with signature while "editstate" is proofOrSignature() - expecting success
-4. Surface area 7: set Permission "editState" to proof() - expecting success
+5. Surface area 7: set Permission "editState" to proof() - expecting success
-5. Surface area 7: try to update hashes with signature while "editstate" is proof() but the method requires a signature - expecting error
+6. Surface area 7: try to update hashes with signature while "editstate" is proof() but the method requires a signature - expecting error
-6. Surface area 7: set permission "access" to signature() - expecting success
+7. Surface area 7: set permission "access" to signature() - expecting success
-7. Surface area 1/2/7: Using proxy zkApp to call another zkApp that verifies a recursive proof - expecting error because "access" is signature()
+8. Surface area 1/2/7: Using proxy zkApp to call another zkApp that verifies a recursive proof - expecting error because "access" is signature()
-8. Surface area 7: changing Permission: "setZkappUri", "setVerificationKey", "setTokenSymbol", "setPermissions" to impossible() to fix architecture and "access" to proof() to still be able to call predict - expecting success
+9. Surface area 7: changing Permission: "setZkappUri", "setVerificationKey", "setTokenSymbol", "setPermissions" to impossible() to fix architecture and "access" to proof() to still be able to call predict - expecting success
-9. Surface area 7: changing Permission "access" to signature, BUT permission "setPermission" is impossible - expecting error
+10. Surface area 7: changing Permission "access" to signature, BUT permission "setPermission" is impossible - expecting error

-## Runtime
+## Expected Runtime

 ## How to build